adafruit/awesome-adafruitio/README.md

 TODO

 ## Guides
-Want to connect your project to the Internet?
-Start Here!

-- [Welcome to Adafruit IO!](https://learn.adafruit.com/welcome-to-adafruit-io) - An overview of Adafruit IO's service to serve as a quick-start.
+- [Welcome to Adafruit IO!](https://learn.adafruit.com/welcome-to-adafruit-io) - An overview of Adafruit IO  and the service.
-- [Adafruit IO Basics](https://learn.adafruit.com/series/adafruit-io-basics) - Nine guides covering the core functions of Adafruit IO.
-They range from getting you started with Adafruit IO's dashboards, to controlling a lamp remotely.
+- [Adafruit IO Basics](https://learn.adafruit.com/series/adafruit-io-basics) - Learn the basics of Adafruit IO and interfacing the service with your hardware.
-- [learn.adafruit.com Adafruit IO](https://learn.adafruit.com/category/adafruit-io) - All the Adafruit Learning Guides about Adafruit IO.
+- [learn.adafruit.com Adafruit IO](https://learn.adafruit.com/category/adafruit-io) - Adafruit Learning System Guides on Adafruit IO.

 ## Community